Causal Inference: Asynchronous

 Software Demonstrations: R

-Student: $795
+Student: $990

-Professional: $995
+Professional: $1290

-Causal Inference is a five-day workshop focused on the application and interpretation of quasi-experimental and graphical models in an attempt to reveal causal structures.
+Causal Inference focuses on the application and interpretation of quasi-experimental and graphical models in an attempt to reveal causal structures.
 The workshop explores the basics of causal inference, including potential outcomes, counterfactuals, confounding, and mediation.
 The traditional “gold standard” of randomization is discussed as a motivating factor as we evaluate methods for revealing causation in quasi-experimental settings, such as: differences-in-differences, propensity scores, and regression discontinuity.
 In addition to traditional statistical methodology, we also will focus on graphical approaches such as mediation, directed acyclic graphs, and structural causal models.
 Participants will learn which approach is likely to be most useful for revealing causal information for their research question

 Instructor